pengfeng/ask.py/README.md

 - ask LLM to use a specific language to answer the question.
 - ask LLM to answer with a specific length.
 - crawl a specific list of urls and answer based on those contents only.

+This program can serve as a playground to understand and experiment with different components in the pipeline.

 ## Quick start